Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs

-Therefore, a popular research topic has been to design such fast (parameterized) sub-exponential time algorithms for specific problems such as Independent Set, Hamiltonian Cycle and Steiner Tree~\cite{DBLP:journals/algorithmica/BhoreCKZ23} \cite{DBLP:journals/siamcomp/BergBKMZ20} \cite{DBLP:conf/soda/LokshtanovPSXZ22} \cite{DBLP:journals/jocg/ZehaviFLP021}.
+Therefore, a popular research topic has been to design such fast (parameterized) sub-exponential time algorithms for specific problems such as Independent Set, Hamiltonian Cycle and Steiner Tree~\cite{DBLP:journals/algorithmica/BhoreCKZ23, DBLP:journals/siamcomp/BergBKMZ20, DBLP:conf/soda/LokshtanovPSXZ22, DBLP:journals/jocg/ZehaviFLP021}.

 In this paper we continue this research line by studying the complexity of the decision and counting version of (induced) subgraph isomorphism.
 While some general methods such as contraction decompositions~\cite{DBLP:conf/soda/Panolan0Z19} and pattern covering~\cite{DBLP:conf/esa/MarxP17} were already designed for graph classes that include (bounded ply) unit disk graphs, the fine-grained complexity of the subgraph problem itself restricted to unit disk graphs has not been studied and is still far from being understood.